talkkonnect/gpspicoclock/README.md

 I wanted a clock that would work without any internet connection with accurate time and work right away after power up without any settting required.

 The Circuit diagram is provided in PDF format and so is the software provided.
+With Power regulator on board and also 74LC245 Buffer you can drive 1 local display and 2 displays with a long cable up to 30 meters, so all in all you can have 3 clocks in your setup.

 I used a raspberry pi 3 for the compiler and loader to the pi pico for development and debugging.